automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Centrosaurus.md

 # Centrosaurus
-## Description: Like a unicorn, this ceratopsian only had one horn.
+## Like a unicorn, this ceratopsian only had one horn.